chbaranowski/basar-spockgeb-demo/README.md

 # Basar Spock and Geb Demo

 The project contains some spock and geb demo test cases.
-To run the tests you need a the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/home).
+To run the tests you need the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/home) installed.

 ## Run all Tests